How Do Air Move? (Mechanism And Effects)

 Next, we have tropical depressions.
 These have different names depending on where they occur.
 In Korea and Southeast Asia, tropical depressions are called typhoons.
 Around the Atlantic, they are called hurricanes.
 In other places, a tropical depression is known as a cyclone.

-Generally, a typhoon is a tropical depression where the maximum wind speed near the center is 17 meters per second or greater.
+Generally, a typhoon is a tropical depression with a maximum wind speed near the center of 17 meters per second or greater.
 The diameter of a typhoon can vary from 200 km to 1,500 km, and the average height of a typhoon is around 15 km.

 More Articles: